valkey-io/valkey-glide/RELEASING.md

     origin-valkey      https://github.com/valkey-io/valkey-glide (push)
     ```

 2. **By Workflow Dispatch:** Manually trigger the CD workflow using the "workflow dispatch" option.
-This is done on a specific CD workflow by passing the required version as an input parameter in the format "*.*.*" or "*.*.*-rc*".
+This is done on a specific CD workflow by passing the required version as an input parameter in the format "v*.*.*" or "v*.*.*-rc*".
 This method will not trigger deployments for other package managers and will not create a tag in the repository.

     ![pypi CD](docs/images/releasing/pypi-CD.png)

 3. **Pull Requests:** Pull requests will trigger the CD workflows as "dry runs" without actually publishing to the package managers.
 This ensures that changes do not break the CD logic.
 Note that PRs affecting the CD workflows (e.g., introducing changes in the CD paths) can only be opened from branches on the
-valkey-io/valkey-glide main repo (rather than from forks) since running the CD, even without publishing, requires access to the repository's secrets.
+`valkey-io/valkey-glide` main repo (rather than from forks) since running the CD, even without publishing, requires access to the repository's secrets.

 #### **Self-hosted runner**